bbauska/ibm-intermediate-web-dev/README.md

 If a code throws an exception, it is marked as failed as well.
 It will report a pass if everything runs smoothly and all assertions are valid.
-Because of Node\'s asynchronous behavior, Mocha can also notify you if your tests run too long.
+Because of Node&apos;s asynchronous behavior, Mocha can also notify you if your tests run too long.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->